Best Things to do in Alicante – Ultimate Guide

 Where to stay in Alicante?

-Alicante is a small city offering a wide array of accommodation options both in the city center and along the beach.
-Here are some of the hotels I recommend staying depending on your budget and taste:
+Alicante is a small city offering many accommodation options both in the city center and along the beach.
+Here are some of the hotels I recommend staying at depending on your budget and taste:

-Budget-friendly hotel: La Lonja – a great option for those on a budget but still wanting to stay close to the main Alicante attractions and the coast.
+Budget-friendly hotel: La Lonja – an excellent option for those on a budget but still wanting to stay close to the main Alicante attractions and the coast.
 The hotel is close to the Central Market, parks, cafes and restaurants, and shops, to name a few.
-The Postiguet Beach is only a 15-minute walk from here.
+Postiguet Beach is only a 15-minute walk from here.

-Mid-range hotel: Hotel Maya Alicante – although it’s a bit far from the city center, the hotel is an excellent choice for those who want to stay at the coast with a relatively average price per night.
-The hotel is also very close to the Castle of Santa Barbara, and you’ll need around 10-15 minutes to get to the city center.
+Mid-range hotel: Hotel Maya Alicante – although it’s a bit far from the city center, the hotel is an excellent choice for those who want to stay on the coast with a relatively average price per night.
+The hotel is also very close to the Castle of Santa Barbara; you’ll need around 10-15 minutes to get to the city center.

-Boutique hotel: Occidental Alicante – elegant, stylish, and modern hotel offers charming and well-equipped rooms.
+Boutique hotel: Occidental Alicante – the elegant, stylish, modern hotel offering charming and well-equipped rooms.
 It is close to the city center and the coast, needing only a few minutes walk.

-Beach hotel: Hotel Spa Porta Maris by Melia – ideal for those who’d like to stay right at the beachfront.
+Beach hotel: Hotel Spa Porta Maris by Melia – ideal for those who want to stay at the beachfront.
 Nestled between the Alicante Marina and Postiguet Beach, the hotel has splendid views of the Mediterranean Sea from a private terrace attached to each room.

 Alicante is a walkable city.
 I used public transport only once.
-However, if walking is not your way of exploring a city, there are trams to take you to your destination.
+However, if walking is not your way of exploring a city, trams take you to your destination.

-The main transport in Alicante is a tram, which takes you not only within the city but to the outskirts and nearby towns of Costa Blanca.
-Therefore, it has six zones: A, B, C, D, E, F, and six lines.
+The main transport in Alicante is a tram, which takes you within the city and to the outskirts and nearby towns of Costa Blanca.
+Therefore, it has five zones: A, B, C, T1, T2, and six lines.
 You can purchase a ticket through a machine at the tram station.
-Click here for the tram map
+Click here for the tram map.

-If you’ll be using public transportation in Alicante often, the best choice is to buy Bono 10 or Bono 30, which will grant you 10 or 30 trips within these zones.
+Buying Bono 10 or Bono 30 will grant you 10 or 30 trips within these zones if you use public transportation in Alicante often.
 The prices of the Bono cards vary depending on which zones you’ll be traveling to.
-Check out rates here.
+For example, Bono 10 costs 8 EUR for one zone, 12 EUR for two, and 20 EUR for three.
+Check all the rates here.

 How to get from Alicante Airport to the City Center